eltons-academy/az-204/modules/containers-aci/README.md

 There are two keys - both work in the same way.
 They give admin access to the Storage Account so you need to be careful how you use them.
 We're using them as a simple way to connect storage to ACI.

-📋 Run a Linux ACI container from the image `ghcr.io/eltons-academy/random-logger:2025`.
+📋 Run a Linux ACI container called `random-logger` from the image `ghcr.io/eltons-academy/random-logger:2025`.
 There are no ports to publish, but you will need to mount your new Azure Files share to the path `/random` in the continer.

 <details>
   <summary>Not sure how?</summary>